torinthiel/jenkins_casc_bootstrap/README.md

 * cascb_ssh_id - the ID the generated credential will use.
 Defaults to 'ssh-key' if not provided
 * cascb_repo_url - the URL of git repository containing configuration.
 Required
 * cascb_repo_branch - the branch that should be checked out and contain configuration.
 Defaults to 'master' if not provided
+* cascb_repo_directories - the comma separated  list of directories within that branch that contain configuration.
+All `.yaml` files directly within any of those directories (not in subdirectory) will have their contents applied.
+If a file with same name exists in more than one directory, the last one takes precedence.
+  Defaults to '.', the root directory of repository.

 If any of those values exists in more than one path from CASCB_VAULT_PATHS, than the last value takes precedence.